aleksey00/dust-fairy/README.md

 Commonly found blast gates are used with some finesse and aluminum 1" angle from Home Depot they can compete on national blast gate beauty show.

-8493 Fitting the cylinder before cutting aluminum angles.
+Fitting the cylinder with woodedn support before cutting aluminum angles.
 ![img](./media/IMG_8493.jpg)

-blast gate assemblygif
+Blast gate while attaching aluminum anlges for pneumatic cylinder support.
 ![gif](./media/gate_assembly_process.gif)

-Fine-tune adjustment for smooth operation of 8" blast gate before installing into a ductwork<br>
+Fine-tune adjustment of assembled 8" blast gate for smooth operation before installing into a ductwork<br>
 ![gif](./media/blast_gate_operation.gif)

-8523 8" blast gate pictured on the left and 4" blast gate on the right, fitted in the ductwork.
+8" blast gate pictured on the left and 4" blast gate on the right, assembled and fitted into the ductwork.
 ![img](./media/IMG_8523.jpg)

-8521 5" blast gate assembled and fitted in ductwork
+5" blast gate assembled and fitted into the ductwork
 ![img](./media/IMG_8521.jpg)

-8524 another 5" blast gate fitted, air not connected
+Another 5" blast gate fitted.
 ![img](./media/IMG_8524.jpg)

-Main air has airpressure directly connected to the air compressor, fluctuates between 90 psi and 160 psi, however solenoid base air pressure is regulated to approximately 60 psi.
+Main air has air pressure directly connected to the air compressor, it fluctuates between 90 psi and 160 psi, however solenoid base air pressure is regulated to approximately 60 psi.
+These cylinders can operate at as low as 20 psi.

 ## RESULTS